How the coronavirus surprised Italy again

 The summer heightened the dangers for what Italians call the “rientro” — the post-holiday return to city life.
 That’s when, all of a sudden, movement in Rome was nearly back to pre-pandemic levels, when schools were restarting, and remote work tapered off.

-That’s also when the photos of the busses and metro cars started to go viral.
+That’s also when the photos of the buses and metro cars started to go viral.

 The crammed public transit has become symbolic of how political squabbles and pushback on scientific recommendations have added to the risks facing everyday Italians.
 Conte, the prime minister, recently said there were “criticalities” stemming from public transit crowding.

-The scientific committee advising the Italian government had warned months earlier that transit would be highly risky during peak hours, and the health ministry had called it “absolutely necessary” to reorganize the network of busses and trains.
+The scientific committee advising the Italian government had warned months earlier that transit would be highly risky during peak hours, and the health ministry had called it “absolutely necessary” to reorganize the network of buses and trains.
 But into the summer, regions successfully pressured the government to push up the maximum capacity for public transit, from 60 to 80 percent.

 The center-left government and right-leaning regions argued about how to pay for revamped bus and train lines, and little was done.
-Idled tour busses — rather than being brought into circulation for commuters — instead went largely unused.
+Idled tour buses — rather than being brought into circulation for commuters — instead went largely unused.

 A group of scientists and health experts wrote in a recent open letter that the 80 percent capacity “does not allow for adequate distancing.”

-And in any case, drivers and passengers say the busses are sometimes filled well beyond that.
+And in any case, drivers and passengers say the buses are sometimes filled well beyond that.

 “We had deluded ourselves into thinking we could be dealing with this second wave the Italian way, without a grand plan — with some improvisation, without thinking things through,” said Stefano Malorgio, secretary general of a national transportation union, who said local and national leaders should have consulted with workplaces to stagger start times.

 One Roman bus driver, speaking on the condition of anonymity for fear of being disciplined or losing his job, said he sometimes feels a sense of “danger” aboard, and worried about bringing an infection back home to his children.
-He said busses have become far more of a free-for-all than supermarkets, where people stay in orderly lines.
+He said buses have become far more of a free-for-all than supermarkets, where people stay in orderly lines.
 Commuters, he said, sometimes cram for space, pushing themselves through the door — leaving the driver feeling powerless to regulate it.

 “Do I just stop the bus?” he said.
 “How can I jeopardize my safety telling someone he cannot get in?
 What does he care, if he needs to go to work?”

-He said he and his colleagues share photos of packed busses on a WhatsApp group.
+He said he and his colleagues share photos of packed buses on a WhatsApp group.

 The government recently seemed to acknowledge the situation had gotten out of hand.
 In its latest round of restrictions, which included the ordering of a nationwide curfew, it also lowered the public transit capacity — to 50 percent.